mpyne-navy/navadmin-scanner/README.md

 even auto-addition of appropriate hyperlinks.
 But for now only downloading and re-displaying the NAVADMINs works.

+## New NAVADMIN Format

+Note that as of about March 2025, the NAVADMIN uploads from Navy shifted from .txt files to .pdf files.
+This doesn't have to be fatal but it's significantly more of an issue to parse these and I haven't had the time to go and fix it yet.

+I may convert the script to at least still pull down the PDF files for posterity pending a later update to scrape the PDF text but for now there's been no changes since March in this repo.

 # Setup

 You need Perl 5 and the [Mojolicious](https://mojolicious.org/) web framework